Plan costs and understand Microsoft Sentinel pricing and billing

 Costs for Microsoft Sentinel are only a portion of the monthly costs in your Azure bill.
 Although this article explains how to plan costs and understand the billing for Microsoft Sentinel, you're billed for all Azure services and resources your Azure subscription uses, including Partner services.

-Both Log Analytics data ingestion and Microsoft Sentinel charges are waived during the 31-day trial period.
+Enable Microsoft Sentinel on an Azure Monitor Log Analytics workspace and the first 10 GB/day is free for 31 days.
+The cost for both Log Analytics data ingestion and Microsoft Sentinel analysis charges up to the 10 GB/day limit are waived during the 31-day trial period.
 This free trial is subject to a 20 workspace limit per Azure tenant.

 Usage beyond these limits will be charged per the pricing listed on the Microsoft Sentinel pricing page.
 Charges related to extra capabilities for automation and bring your own machine learning are still applicable during the free trial.